 Yes.
 Certain hairstyles can cause your hair to fall out.
 This is known as traction alopecia.
-Traction alopecia is a type of hair loss that happens over a period of time where your hair has been under constant strain or tension.
+Traction alopecia is a type of hair loss that happens over a period of time when your hair has been under constant strain or tension.
 The pulling force of the hairstyle applied to the hairs is the underlying contributor to the loss.
 Traction alopecia is significantly more common in women as their hair is longer allowing for more strenuous hairstyles but men also wear their hair long so it’s important for men, who are wearing their hair long or may have future intentions of doing so, to cover it.

 Below are some tips which may help in the prevention of traction alopecia: